Xeroxtheplanet/Resume/README.md

 # Resume

-A resume that I have created for myself.
+A "resume" that I have created for myself to get experience with HTML 5, CSS 3 and Javascript.